SifaKasena/alx-system_engineering-devops/0x02-shell_redirections/README.md

-13-unique - prints words that appear only once 14-findtahtword - displays all lines containing root from file /etc/passwd 15-countthatword - pints the number of lines containing 'bin' from file /etc/passwd 17-hidethisword - prints all lines not containing 'bin' from file /etc/passwd 18-letteronly - prints all lines from file /etc/ssh/sshd_config that begin with a letter 19-AZ - replaces A and c from input to Z and e respectively
+13-unique - prints words that appear only once 14-findtahtword - displays all lines containing root from file /etc/passwd 15-countthatword - pints the number of lines containing 'bin' from file /etc/passwd 16-whatsnext - prints lines containing the pattern “root” and 3 lines after them in the file /etc/passwd 17-hidethisword - prints all lines not containing 'bin' from file /etc/passwd 18-letteronly - prints all lines from file /etc/ssh/sshd_config that begin with a letter 19-AZ - replaces A and c from input to Z and e respectively